Tree descended from where Hippocrates first taught medicine in Tree of the Year

 A tree based at the Belfast City Hospital and Queen’s University has made it to the final of the Woodland Trust’s Northern Ireland ‘Tree of the Year’ competition.

-The Erskine House tree is a direct descendant of the ‘Plane tree of Kos’ - a famous oriental plane tree under which Hippocrates, the Father of Modern Medicine, first taught on the island of Kos in 500 BC.
+The Erskine House tree is a direct descendent of the ‘Plane tree of Kos’ - a famous oriental plane tree under which Hippocrates, the Father of Modern Medicine, first taught on the island of Kos in 500 BC.

 It was planted from seeds gifted by Greek physician, Dr Dimitrios Oreopoulos in the 1960’s, who was undertaking an MD in kidney research at Queen’s University and working at the renal unit at Belfast City Hospital.